 - Directory kernel contains the kernel toolbox over Cil.
-Main kernel modules are shown in Figure 5.4. - Directory logic is the logic toolbox.
-It contains modules helping to handle logical annotations and their status. - Directories ai and memory_states are the abstract interpretation and memory-state toolboxes (see section 4.16).
-In particular, in ai, module Abstract_interp defines useful generic lattices and module Ival defines some pre-instantiated arithmetic lattices while, in memory_states, module Locations provides several representations of C locations and modules Lmap and Lmap_bitwise provide maps indexed by such locations. - Directory project is the project library fully described in Section 4.11. - Directories lib and misc contain datastructures and operations used in Frama-C. In particular, module Extlib is the Frama-C extension of the OCaml standard library whereas module Type is the interface for type values (the OCaml values representing OCaml types) required by dynamic plug-in registrations and uses and journalization (see Section 4.8). - Directory gui1 contains the gui implementation part common to all plug-ins.
-See Section 4.17 for more details.
+Main kernel modules are shown in Figure 6.4. - Directory logic is the logic toolbox.
+It contains modules helping to handle logical annotations and their status. - Directories ai and memory_states are the abstract interpretation and memory-state toolboxes (see section 5.16).
+In particular, in ai, module Abstract_interp defines useful generic lattices and module Ival defines some pre-instantiated arithmetic lattices while, in memory_states, module Locations provides several representations of C locations and modules Lmap and Lmap_bitwise provide maps indexed by such locations. - Directory project is the project library fully described in Section 5.11. - Directories lib and misc contain datastructures and operations used in Frama-C. In particular, module Extlib is the Frama-C extension of the OCaml standard library whereas module Type is the interface for type values (the OCaml values representing OCaml types) required by dynamic plug-in registrations and uses and journalization (see Section 5.8).